 Gambling is fun.
 Taxes are not.
-Unfortunately, the two have to go together for anything to happen.
+Unfortunately, in American life, the two have to go together.

-The truth of the matter is that for states like Michigan, the only real reason to legalize any form of gambling is the opportunity for tax revenue.
-Whether it be to pay for schools, roads, or some other unspecified project, most governments are always on the lookout for a new revenue stream.
+For states such as Michigan, the only real reason to legalize any form of gambling is the opportunity for tax revenue.
+Whether it be to pay for schools, roads or some other unspecified project, most governments are always on the lookout for a new revenue stream.

 Paying any taxes stings, to be sure.
-However, it’s important that you know how and when the taxman might come when you visit one of Michigan’s casinos.
+However, it’s important that you know how and when the Internal Revenue Service might come when you visit one of Michigan’s casinos.
 So, here is a guide for how taxes apply to Michigan gambling.

 Throwing money around in a casino rarely seems like an official transaction.
 Whether you win or lose, the final disposition of your chips can often feel like a stitch in time.